stolksdorf/smart-objects/README.md

-strict-objects
+smart-objects
 =============

-Stricts Objects allow you to create a blueprint of properties for an object.
+Smarts Objects allow you to create a blueprint of properties for an object.
 These properties can then be validated and have events fired when these properties are modified.
 Heavy influenced by the [Ampersand State](http://ampersandjs.com/docs#ampersand-state) project.
-Strict Objects use [definable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) so you don't have to bother with `.set()`, simple assignment will just work.
+Smart Objects use [definable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) so you don't have to bother with `.set()`, simple assignment will just work.

-In short, use Strict Objects if:
+In short, use Smart Objects if:

 * You know exactly the structure of your object
 * Having default values on your object is useful